statikbe/laravel-filament-chained-translation-manager/README.md

 - Shows statistics of how many fields are completely translated

-This tool does not provide features to add new translation keys, because our target users are translators and content managers and we want to avoid that they add unnecessary translation keys.
+This tool does not provide features to add new translation keys, because our target users are translators and content managers, and we want to avoid that they add unnecessary translation keys.

 ![example of the translation manager](images/example1.png)